Our vision

 Pioneering research for chronic pain

-Our scientists have conducted pioneering research into Nociceptin/Orphanin FQ receptor (NOP) agonists.
-These molecules are predicted to deliver robust pain relief without the side effects commonly associated with opioids.
+Our proprietary nociceptin (NOP) receptor agonists provide a unique mechanism of action for treating pain.
+They are predicted to deliver robust pain relief in a broad range of painful conditions without the side effects commonly associated with opioids.

 Boston Innovation Hub –